Distributed Information-Theoretic Clustering

-We first study the case of two sources in~\cref{sec:two-sources} and provide an outer and an inner bound on the achievable region.
-The outer bound follows from standard information-theoretic manipulations, while the inner bound uses more involved methods developed for solving hypothesis testing problems, specifically~\cite{Han1987Hypothesis}.
-We argue why the standard random coding arguments are not sufficient to show an achievability result for this problem.
-In~\cref{sec:binary} we extensively study the doubly symmetric binary source as an example.
-In order to perform this analysis, we require stronger cardinality bounds, than the ones usually obtained using the convex cover method~\cite[Appendix~C]{ElGamal2011Network}.
-To achieve this, we combine the convex cover method, the perturbation method and leverage ideas similar to~\cite{Nair2013Upper}, allowing us to deal only with the extreme points of the achievable region.
-The resulting bounds, proved in~\cref{apx:proof:outer-bound:cardinality}, allow us to choose binary auxiliaries for binary sources.
-Based on numerical evidence we then argue that there is a gap between the outer and the inner bound for a doubly symmetric binary source.
-In~\cref{sec:mult-sources} we extend both bounds to the case of multiple sources, which additionally requires a binning strategy for the achievability part.
-In~\cref{sec:ceo} we investigate the \emph{CEO problem under a mutual information constraint}, a special case of the information-theoretic biclustering problem with multiple sources.
-We show that it is equivalent to classical multiterminal lossy source coding under logarithmic loss distortion.
-By leveraging this equivalence, we obtain tight bounds for a special case using results from~\cite{Courtade2014Multiterminal}.
+More specifically, the main contributions are as follows. \begin{itemize} \item We formally prove the equivalence of the information-theoretic biclustering, the hypothesis testing~\cite{Han1987Hypothesis}, and the pattern recognition problem~\cite{Westover2008Achievable} (\cref{thm:equiv}) and connect it to the IB problem~\cite{Tishby2000Information,Gilad2003Information} (\cref{pro:equiv}). \item We extensively study the doubly symmetric binary source (DSBS) as a special case (\cref{sec:binary}).
+In order to perform this analysis, we require stronger cardinality bounds than the ones usually obtained using the convex cover method~\cite[Appendix~C]{ElGamal2011Network}. \item We are able to improve upon the state-of-the-art cardinality bounding techniques by combining the convex cover method with the perturbation method~\cite[Appendix~C]{ElGamal2011Network} and leveraging ideas similar to~\cite{Nair2013Upper}, which allow us to restrict our attention to the extreme points of the achievable region.
+The resulting bounds (\cref{pro:cardinality_bound}) allow for the use of binary auxiliary random variables in the case of binary sources. \item We show that \cite[Conjecture~1]{Westover2008Achievable} does not hold (\cref{pro:counterexample-conj1,pro:binary-counterexample}). \item Based on a weaker conjecture (\cref{conj:binary}), we argue that there is indeed a gap between the outer and the inner bound for a DSBS. (\cref{conj:loose_bound2}). \item We propose an extension of the CEO problem under an information constraint, studied in \cite{Courtade2014Multiterminal}, which requires \emph{multiple description} (MD) coding~\cite{ElGamal1982Achievable} (see~\cite{Goyal2001Multiple} for applications) to account for the possibility that descriptions are not delivered.
+Using tools from submodularity theory and convex analysis, we are able to provide a complete single-letter characterization of the resulting achievable region (\cref{thm:mdceo:main}), which has the remarkable feature that it allows to exploit rate that is in general insufficient for successful typicality decoding. \end{itemize}